ADGEfficiency/energy-py-linear/docs/docs/validation/battery.md

 From the above we observe the following as efficiency decreases:

-- an increase in battery losses,
+- a reduction in the amount discharged `discharge_mwh`,
-- a reduction in the amount charged and discharged,
+- an increase in battery losses `loss_mwh`,
-- a increase in the objective function, which represents an increase in cost or decrease in value of the battery arbitrage.
+- a increase in the objective function, which is an increase in cost.

 ## State of Charge & Power Ratings